Undergraduate Scholarships and Awards

 On a separate page list, the following:

-• Non-scholarly and scholarly research projects you have worked on (such as real-life feasibility studies, consulting projects, and studies completed whether for a course or not).
-These should be listed according to the American Psychological Association requirements (APA).
+• Non-scholarly and scholarly research projects you worked on (such as real-life feasibility studies, consulting projects, and studies completed whether as part of a course or not).
+The projects should be listed according to the American Psychological Association requirements (APA).

 This page will be an addendum to your resume.